igunduz/ALSA/README.md

 # Bioinformatics-Algorithms
-The repo for my solution to programming assignments of Algorithms for Sequencing Analysis course offered at Saarland University.

-1. Naive pattern matching algorithm implementation in Python.
+The repository for pattern matching algorithms implemented in Python.

+1. Naive Algorithm
+2. Aho-Corasick
+3. BNDM